You've been accepted! Now what do you do? Don't worry; we have all the steps you need to be sure you get off to a great start.

 Visit the orientation website for more information.

-You can take your ACCUPLACER before attending orientation.
-It's offered at any CMU campus or it can be proctored in your hometown.
+You can take any of these assessments before attending orientation.
+They are offered on the Main and Montrose CMU campuses or they can be proctored in your hometown.

 Consider enrolling in SUPP 101: Introduction to Higher Education.
 There are two delivery options for this course.
 It's offered during the traditional semester, or there is a version called the Freshmen Year Initiative (FYI) that is offered one week before the fall semester begins.